SipofTea/README/README.md

 - Taking initiative: I initiated and supported an engineering-wide drive to improve our testing strategy by increasing test coverage and educating colleagues on testing best practices.
 I have established a reputation for testing quality, and have become a point of contact for testing queries amongst my peers.
 - Soft skills: I have enjoyed helping others in pairing sessions.
 I am always looking out for ways to improve my team's happiness, which has been recognized several times.
-- Responsibilities: In addition to my from regular work duties, I was also part of a 'sweeper' rotation, responsible for resolving high priority, time critical issues related to production data, whilst communicating my progress clearly.
+- Responsibilities: In addition to my regular work duties, I was also part of a 'sweeper' rotation, responsible for resolving high priority, time critical issues related to production data, whilst communicating my progress clearly.

 **Boxt Limited** (November 2021 to November 2022) _Junior Software Developer_